lucaboschiero/tesi/README.md

 - sklearn tested with version 1.2.2

 ## How to run
 First of all, clone this repo.
 Then add the input logs in the folder <code>media/input</code>.
 The logs used in this experiments are available [here](https://drive.google.com/file/d/1DDP7OKQhD8cno2tbSpLlIPZ-Mh5y-XUC/view).
-In <code>settings.py</code> there are the the main settings for the experiments.
+The <code>settings.py</code> file contains the configuration parameters for the experiments.
 To run the experiment type:
 ```
 $ python run_experiments.py